prio-data/views_pipeline/README.md

   <img src="https://pbs.twimg.com/profile_banners/1237000633896652800/1717069203/1500x500" alt="VIEWS Twitter Header" style="position: absolute; top: -50px; width: 100%; height: auto;">
 </div>

-The Violence & Impacts Early Warning System (VIEWS) produces monthly predictions of future violent conflict at both a country and sub-country level of analysis.
+The [**Violence & Impacts Early Warning System (VIEWS)**](https://viewsforecasting.org/) produces monthly predictions of future violent conflict at both a country and sub-country level of analysis.
 This repository contains code, configuration files, and documentation that encapsulates the entire process of developing, experimenting, training, evaluating, and deploying the VIEWS machine learning model pipeline.

+Use our [interactive data dashboard](https://data.viewsforecasting.org/) to explore our latest predictions of future armed conflict.

 > [!CAUTION]
 > Please note that this pipeline is **actively under construction**.
 We're in the **early stages of development**, meaning it's **not yet ready for operational use**.
 We're working hard to bring you a robust and fully-functional tool, so stay tuned for updates!